unionai/unionai-docs/source/user-guide/data-plane-setup/single-sign-on-setup/google-oidc.md

 To set up your Union instance to use Google OpenID Connect as the identity provider, follow the directions below.

 :::{admonition} Google documentation
-In this article, we cover the same steps as the [OpenID Connect](https://developers.google.com/identity/openid-connect/openid-connect) Google documentation, but with additional directions specific to Union.
+In this article, we cover the same steps as in the [OpenID Connect](https://developers.google.com/identity/openid-connect/openid-connect) Google documentation, but with additional directions specific to Union.
 :::

 ## Setting up OAuth 2.0

-Before your Union can use Google's OAuth 2.0 authentication system for user login, select an existing project or set up a new project in the [Google Cloud Console](https://console.cloud.google.com).
+Before your Union tenant can use Google's OAuth 2.0 authentication system for user login, select an existing project or set up a new project in the [Google Cloud Console](https://console.cloud.google.com).

 1. Maneuver to the Clients section for [Google Auth Platform](https://console.cloud.google.com/auth/).